 Historically, North American demand for crossties had been in the range of 22 million to 25 million crossties annually.
 However, the crosstie replacement market has been significantly lower in recent years.
 According to the Railway Tie Association ("RTA"), the estimated total crosstie installations in 2021 were approximately 18.3 million, of which 14.2 million were for Class I railroads.
 Throughout the pandemic, some sawmills were operating at 50 percent or less of their production capacity.
 Sawmills provide raw materials to several industries beyond the wood crosstie market and as demand and pricing for construction lumber increased significantly throughout 2021 and continuing into 2022, overall crosstie production output thus far has been lower than forecasted.
 Crosstie prices increased significantly as a result of limited supply and railroad customers are deferring their purchases.
-Given continuing economic uncertainties, including those related to COVID-19, the RTA is forecasting a slight increase in 2022 of 1.9 percent, or 18.7 million crossties, primarily from the commercial market while Class I volumes are expected to remain at relatively similar demand levels.
-In 2023, the outlook continues to be modest with a projected increase of 2.0 percent, or 19.0 million crossties, primarily from the Class I railroads.
+Given continuing economic uncertainties such as a tight labor market, the RTA is forecasting a slight decrease in 2022 of 0.8 percent, or 18.6 million crossties, primarily from lower Class I volumes while the commercial market is expected to have slightly higher demand levels.
+In 2023, the outlook reflects a modest overall increase of 1.1 percent, or 18.8 million crossties, with increases from Class I as well as commercial railroads.

-According to the Association of American Railroads ("AAR"), rail traffic for the first three months of 2022 was mixed compared with the prior year period.
-For the first quarter of 2022, total U.S. carload traffic increased 2.6 percent from the prior year, while intermodal units declined by 6.9 percent.
-The combined U.S. traffic for carloads and intermodal units was lower than the prior year by 2.7 percent.
-In March, the trends were conflicting as carloads for certain categories such as chemicals, crushed stone and sand, food products, lumber, and motor vehicles were higher than prior months; however, carloads for grain, petroleum products, and paper products were down.
+According to the Association of American Railroads ("AAR"), rail traffic for the first six months of 2022 was unfavorable compared with the prior year period.
+Compared to the prior year, total U.S. carload traffic decreased 0.1 percent and intermodal units declined by 6.2 percent for the year-to-date period through June 30, 2022.
+The combined U.S. traffic for carloads and intermodal units was lower than the prior year by 3.5 percent.
+The trends were conflicting as carloads for certain categories such as automotive, provided generally positive indicators while others, such as chemicals, were much more subdued than earlier in the year.